Priddy's Hard: Present day

 The oldest part of the site is now open to the public as the Explosion!
 Museum of Naval Firepower, which opened in 2001; in 2013 it became a constituent part of the National Museum of the Royal Navy.

 A new Millennium footbridge from Gosport town centre was constructed to aid the redevelopment and access to the area.
 New housing was built around parts of the original site, including an imitation of the early 19th-century Officers' Residence (demolished in the 1950s) which faces the footbridge.
 In 2004 an arson attack led to the demolition of the sizeable grade II-listed New Shell Store (being used by the council as a warehouse to store wheelie bins) that stood within the Royal Laboratory quadrangle.

 Outside the historic ramparts, many buildings have been demolished for housing, but a broad area around the ramparts, and north of Forton Lake, were set aside and protected in 1998 as a Site of Importance for Nature Conservation (SINC) in mitigation for planning permission being given for 700 new homes on the site.
 The SINC includes two moated cordite magazines, which provide a habitat for great crested newts and other protected species of reptile and amphibian.
 Planning permission was given in 2015 for new houses within the listed traverses of the 1886 shell-filling rooms.

-In 2009 the 23-acre Priddy's Hard site was acquired from Gosport Council by the Portsmouth Naval Base Property Trust, with a view to "developing the site, refurbishing the historic buildings and bringing them into new beneficial use".
-Since then, some areas have been redeveloped for housing, while others (including the former Royal Laboratory area) remain unoccupied as of 2016.
-The site as a whole contains some 26 listed buildings.
-A programme of clearing the historic ramparts of vegetation is now underway (although the use of goats for this purpose was discontinued in 2011 after vandals persistently set fire to their straw bedding).
+In 2009 the 23-acre Priddy's Hard site was acquired from Gosport Council by the Portsmouth Naval Base Property Trust (subsequently renamed the Portsmouth Historic Quarter Trust), with a view to "developing the site, refurbishing the historic buildings and bringing them into new beneficial use".
+A programme of clearing the historic ramparts of vegetation was begun (although the use of goats for this purpose was discontinued in 2011 after vandals persistently set fire to their straw bedding).
+Some of the extended areas of the former depot began to be redeveloped for housing.